ucsb-cs148-f21/project-t09-studygroup/docs/DEPLOY.md

 1. Click "Deploy Branch" in the bottom of the deploy tab of heroku for your app.
 2. Sign in with a ucsb account.
 3. Go to AdminPanel and click on refresh quarter.
 This will load all the current classes into the database.
 4. Search for a class using the search bar and join it.
+Check the console for any errors.
+If there are no errors you are good.
+If it has a message that states: "Uncaught (in promise) FirebaseError: The query requires an index.
+You can create it here: <url>" then simply click on that url and make sure to switch accounts to the one that owns the firebase instance.
+Click "Create" and wait for the index to finish building.
 5. Have a few others sign in and join the same class.
 Then you can test out the chat room creation by searching for your friends and adding them in a chat room.